OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/concepts/custom-gas-token-sdk.md

 **Note** that these APIs are just needed for `custom gas token` orbit chains and for ETH-powered rollup and anytrust orbit chains, you don't need to use them.

 **Note** that when native tokens are transferred to the custom gas token orbit chain, they function equivalently to ETH on EVM chains.
-This means that these tokens will exhibit behavior identical to that of ETH, which is the native currency on EVM chains.
+This means these tokens will exhibit behavior identical to that of ETH, the native currency on EVM chains.
 This similarity in functionality is a key feature to consider in transactions and operations within the orbit chain.

 **Note** that everything else is under the hood, and the custom gas token code paths will be executed just if the `L2Network` object config has a `nativeToken` field.